| PEDIATRICSby Ben Dobson

 uh oh ... the patient has lapsed into "patient equilibrium" once

+again.
+They will just stand there until I casually suggest, "Do you have a co-pay?"
 To the patient's sudden amazement (I think the idea of a co-pay shocks fully

 2/3 of our patient body) they do.
 And that instigates a flurry of activity